lucasgcb/skeleton/README.md

 intermittently until told to leave with `alright fuck off`.

-Audio can be adjusted with the following:
+Audio can be adjusted with messages that start with the following indexes:

 ```
 yo play       //plays a different tune